MasterprojectRK/DNN-pCC/README.md

 # DNN-pCC

-This repository attempts predicting chromatin conformation in form of so-called Hi-C matrices from various chromatin factors using a neural network.
+This repository attempts predicting chromatin conformation in form of so-called Hi-C matrices from various chromatin features using a neural network.
 The network setup is based on the paper [Dense neural networks for predicting chromatin conformation](https://doi.org/10.1186/s12859-018-2286-z) by Farre, Heurteau, Cuvier and Emberly (2018).